-Forge is no longer supported by my mods, and downloads have been archived.
+Forge is no longer supported and downloads have been archived.

-Going forward, my mods will only be available on the Fabric platform.
-For more information, please see my thoughts here.
+Going forward, Lithium will only be updated for the Fabric platform.
 You can download Lithium for Fabric over on the newer CurseForge page.
 The releases on this page will not be updated or receive support, and it's advised that players do not use them due to their alpha quality.

 Lithium for Forge